datacenter/cilium-dc-design/docs/tetragon/tetragon.md

 # What is Tetragon?

-Cilium Tetragon component enables powerful realtime, eBPF-based Security Observability and Runtime Enforcement.
+Isovalent Networking for Kubernetes Tetragon component enables powerful realtime, eBPF-based Security Observability and Runtime Enforcement.

 Tetragon detects and is able to react to security-significant events, such as